devgocri/LobbyPlayerLimit/README.md

 Then, replace `fallback: "dummeh"` with `fallback: "YOUR FALLBACK LOBBY WORLD NAME HERE"`.

 After that, replace `limit: 20` with `limit: AMOUNT OF PLAYERS PER LOBBY`

+Replace `lobbyfullmsg: "Sorry, but all of our lobbies are full.
+Don't worry, you have been teleported to a fallback lobby, and we'll keep trying to send you to a lobby."` with `lobbyfullmsg: YOUR LOBBY FULL MESSAGE HERE` if you are not happy with the default.

 Now, restart the server and you're all done!